shlomtzion1980/payplus-payment-gateway/readme.txt

 * Fix    - WP_Filesystem() function check before usage.
 * Fix    - Corrected redirect link after order refund action via admin (This occured mainly on sites with order edit links like : /wp-admin/post.php?post=167&action=edit...).
 * Fix    - Callbacks were blocked for some clients.
 (Nonce issue)
 * Fix    - New user creation on checkout process.
+(Works with classic checkout fully and with New Blocks Checkout in iFrame popup and in iFrame on the same page) (Nonce issue)
+* Fix    - ipn_response() blocked for some because of nonce issue.
 (Nonce issue)

 = 7.0.8 =
 * Fix    - Enable/Disable option in Basic Settings wasn't connected to the correct setting.